5 Trends We're Stealing From Copenhagen Fashion Week

 Touch The Leather

-Sanne Sehested's label Gestuz started Copenhagen Fashion Week with a bang, presenting its FW20 collection in an art gallery.
-Abstract paintings and sculptural pieces sat in synchronization with the oversized checked suiting and graphic floral dresses.
-Leather, however, is what the brand was first known for and with this collection, Sanne returned to her roots.
+Sanne Sehested's label Gestuz started Copenhagen Fashion Week with a bang, presenting its AW20 collection in an art gallery.
+Abstract paintings and sculptural pieces sat in synchronisation with the oversized checked suiting and graphic floral dresses.
+Leather, however, is what the brand was first known for and with this collection Sanne returned to her roots.
 Glam rock green snakeskin knee-high boots and coordinating pencil skirts, '80s puff-sleeved workwear dresses, and olive shirt and matching midi skirts all featured in Gestuz's signature buttery leather fabric.

 Advertisement